sonata-project/SonataAdminBundle/docs/getting_started/installation.rst

 Now all needed bundles are downloaded and registered, you have to add some configuration.
 The admin interface is using SonataBlockBundle to put everything in blocks.
-You just have to tell the block bundle about the existence of the admin block:
+You have to tell the block bundle about the existence of thea dmin block:

 .. configuration-block::